MaikeMorrison/EntropyBounds/README.md

 **Maike Morrison and Noah Rosenberg**

-The file entropy_bounds.R contains the following functions
+The file entropy_bounds.R contains the following functions:

 * `H` computes the Shannon entropy of a non-negative vector that sums to 1 (`p`)